 “CBD improved my life in a lot of ways.”

 There is a myriad of reasons why people take CBD.
-And still, there is much confusion as to its benefits; it’s legality, its effects, and more.
-This site aims to clear up as much of that confusion as possible, in an effort to give people an opportunity to see CBD for what it is, an extraordinary compound that holds the potential to do amazing things.
+And still, there is much confusion about its benefits, legality, effects, and more.
+This site aims to clear up as much of that confusion as possible to give people an opportunity to see CBD for what it is, an extraordinary compound that holds the potential to do amazing things.

-“CBD improved my life in a lot of ways,” said Cory, the writer who once suffered from headaches but no longer does thanks to CBD.
+“CBD improved my life in a lot of ways,” said Cory, the writer.
 Armed with the proper information, CBD can improve a lot of lives.